Monday, February 19, 2018

 MY COMMENT: Once again I largely agree with Carroll here.
 I’ve heard naïve interpretations of quantum mechanic’s potential to bring matter out of empty space (!= "nothing") as if it has solved the problem of why there is something rather than nothing.
 I have even heard talk along that lines that empty space defines what we ordinarily understand as “nothing” and therefore because quantum mechanics shows that something can come out of an empty space it effectively redefines nothing as something .... a condition which can generate something and hey presto you can get something from nothing!.
 But Carroll can see through this argument, which was originally simply about the quantum properties of space and not about the something vs nothing debate.
 As Carroll points out: But any such line of reasoning has to start by assuming a certain set of laws of physics in the first place.
 Why is there even a universe that obeys those laws?
 This, I argue, is not a question to which science is ever going to provide a snappy and convincing answer.
 The right response is “that’s just the way things are.”
 In effect science hasn’t redefined the concept “nothing” in such a way that it shows how “something” can come from “nothing”…. rather science has redefined “something” as the laws of physics, laws which have a presupposed transcendent existence!
 So essentially we are back to the idea of necessarily getting something from something.
 Big deal.

 I probably would depart from Carrol in his last two sentences.
 Here he clearly expresses a valued judgment on his part.
 He sees the calm acceptance of the brute facts of physics, with no further questions asked, as a sign of intellectual maturity.
 Well that’s up him.
 If he wants to leave the matter there that’s fine by me.
-In my opinion, however, real maturity is shown if realises that not everyone is going consider the matter closed and done & dusted at that point!
+In my opinion, however, real maturity is shown if one realises that not everyone is going consider the matter closed, done & dusted at that point!
 Opinions will vary and some people, to quote Carroll, will not necessarily come up with the kinds of answers that are designed to make us feel satisfied.

 Footnote